HOW TO HELP A TEETHING BABY SLEEP: A GUIDE

 A Baby Gum Massage: If your baby is teething, you can help them sleep by giving them a gentle gum massage.

-Teething Rings: A tried and true method for coping with teething at night is a hard, rubber teething ring.
+Teething Rings: A tried-and-true method for coping with teething at night is a hard, rubber teething ring.
 In addition to massaging your baby’s gums, the teething ring lets your baby focus on the areas that bother them most.

 A Chilled Washcloth: A cool, wet wash cloth pressed against your baby’s gums is also a trusted – and easy – way to alleviate teething pain to help your baby sleep.
 You can also let them chew on it while supervised.